-Growth Investing
+Growth Investing Strategies

 Growth is simply the goal of seeing your initial capital appreciate over the long term—your financial plan identifies your objectives and how you’ll attain them, and your investment portfolio puts them within reach.

-Defining Goals
+Defining Growth Goals

 Most investment strategies will face challenges on the way to realizing their full value, which can lead to heightened volatility and the need to “personalize” what growth means to you.
 The first steps to managing expectations and outcomes are clearly articulating your goal, when you want to reach it, and what risks you’re willing to take along the way.

-By clearly defining what “wealth” means to you—paying for your children’s education, donating to charity, purchasing investment properties, or saving for retirement—you can structure your portfolio around reaching a specific target rather than the broad definition of growth.
+By clearly defining what “wealth” means to you—paying for your children’s education, donating to charity, purchasing investment properties, or saving for retirement—you can structure your holdings around reaching a specific target rather than the broad definition of growth.

 When investing in stocks, working with a 5- to 10-year commitment can help mitigate the risk of loss.
 Investing on a timeline of when you’ll need your funds helps preserve capital in the pursuit of growth.